m19v/m19v.github.io/docs/tutorials/software-engineering/managing-security-in-gc.md

 **Access Context Manager** is a tool with an API that allows Google Cloud organization administrators to define fine-grained, attribute based access control for projects and resources in Google Cloud.

+Access Context Manager reduces the size of your privileged network:
+- Access Policies
+- Access Levels
+  - IP address
+  - Device type
+  - User identity

 # 6. VPC Flow Logs

+VPC Flow Logs record network flows sent from or received by VM instances, e.g. geographic details, source and destination IPs, etc.

 # 7. Cloud IDS

+**Cloud IDS** is an intrusion detection service that provides threat detection for intrusions, malware, spyware, and command-and-control attacks on your network.

 # 8. References